This page contains the following sections that you can navigate directly to using these links:

 The players train once a week with an emphasis on learning the art of cricket in being able to handle the ball in field drills and to bowl and bat.
 Emphasis is placed on having fun and learning the game at this young age group.

-The Under 10's Competition in the Inner West Harbour Association, begins after the long weekend in October and continues until the week before Xmas and rejoins in mid to late January till late March, if they get to finals.
-It is the first time they begin to play the game in its entirety in a 30 over each side format on a Saturday morning, from 8am till 12pm.
+The Under 10's Competition in the Inner West Harbour Association, s based on the Cricket Australia Pathway Program Stage 1, begins after the long weekend in October and continues until the week before Xmas and rejoins in mid to late January till late March, if they get to finals.
+It is the first time they begin to play the game in its entirety in a 20 over each side format on a Saturday morning, from 8am till 10pm or 10.30am to 12.30pm depending on draw and ground availability.
 They play with a smaller, Red, hard ball and for the first time wear protective equipment, such as pads and helmets.
-There is still no LBW rule and when you are out you are out.
+There is still no LBW rule.
+16 metre Pitch & batting retirement of 17 balls.
+Maximum of 9 Players per team.
+7 Players on the field at any time.
 There is an allotted number of runs a player can get before he or she is compulsory retired and they can come back to bat after other team members are out.
 All kids get to bowl in a game.

 Competitions are arranged for both Saturday morning & afternoons, Sunday mornings for some U12 teams, depending on ground availability.